Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 </p>

 <p>
 I3S is agnostic with respect to the model used to index objects/features in 3D space.
-Both regular partitions of space (eg quadtrees and octrees) as well as density dependent partitioning of space (eg R-Trees) are supported.
+Both regular partitions of space (e.g. quadtrees and octrees) as well as density dependent partitioning of space (e.g. R-Trees) are supported.
 The specific partitioning scheme is hidden from clients who navigate the nodes in the tree via REST.
 The partitioning results in a hierarchical subdivision of 3D space into regions represented by nodes, organized in a bounding volume tree hierarchy (BVH).
 Each node has an address and nodes may be thought of as equivalent to tiles.
 </p>

 <p>